eliroo12/SMNLua/README.md

 * During Astral Conduit this LUA will skip Bloodpact Midcast (BP CD gear) and will skip aftercast (What puts you in idle) after a bloodpact.
 This allows you mash away at your BP macro without impunity.
 Fastcast will still work and casting non BP spells will put you in your idle.
 No more gear locking!
 * Will equip and lock you into your Nirvana + Elan Strap at the click of button to make AM3 even more fun!
 * Supports a lag mode that adds a flat time to some functions and hopefully makes laggy instance for consistent.
 Only recommended if you think you are lagging pretty bad.
 * By default this lua is set to Automatically convert during Astral Conduit if you don't have enough Mana to cast the bloodpact you trying to cast.
-This can be toggled off with a convenient UI button or changed to Convert outside of Astral Conduit with a manually setting in the lua
+This can be toggled off with a convenient UI button or changed to Convert outside of Astral Conduit with a manual setting in the lua
 * Supports Accuracy modes for your Avatar and Melee modes for the user
 * Use a different set if you are under AM3
 * Will determine the best element to siphon from and full perform that function and resummon your old pet if you had one.
 * Accurately displays help text for Bloodpacts that change value based on Time / Date
 * Automatically applies Avatar's Favor (This can be turned off with a simple true/false)
+* Typing 'gs c lowhp' in the console will help you quickly square away the 500 Health hP objective in omen (Assuming you set the sets)